kakamband/CarBreakinDetector/readme.md

 The first step to any data project is acquiring said data.
 Data from [kaggle](https://www.kaggle.com/anujms/car-damage-detection) and [peltarion](https://peltarion.com/knowledge-center/documentation/tutorials/car-damage-assessment) were the only places with prebundled images of car damage found to start the project.
 Between both of these datasets, there was only about 200 images depicting a car with broken glass.
 For this reason the [flickr](https://www.flickr.com/) api was used in [this notebook](https://github.com/ian-andriot/CarBreakinDetector/blob/main/1_flickr_api.ipynb) to acquire additional images.
 The target was also expanded to include any broken glass.
 This totalled to 618 images for the broken glass target and 1150 images for cars - the car class using the kaggle dataset exclusively.

-After acquiring data, exploratory data analysis was the conducted in the [eda notebook](https://github.com/ian-andriot/CarBreakinDetector/blob/main/2_eda.ipynb).
-Preprocessing techniques such as scaling, resized, and Histogram of Oriented Gradients was also explored here.
+After acquiring data, exploratory data analysis was then conducted in the [eda notebook](https://github.com/ian-andriot/CarBreakinDetector/blob/main/2_eda.ipynb).
+Preprocessing techniques such as scaling, resized, and Histogram of Oriented Gradients were also explored here.

 The preprocessing techniques previous noted were then applied in the [modeling notebook](https://github.com/ian-andriot/CarBreakinDetector/blob/main/3_modeling.ipynb).
 Modeling techniques utilizing Support Vector Machines and Convolutional Neural Networks were used as well Bayesian Optimization and Hyperbanding for hyperparameter tuning.

 ## Results

 The final model ([Saved Models/tuned_cnn.tflite](https://github.com/ian-andriot/CarBreakinDetector/blob/main/Saved%20Models/tuned_cnn.tflite)) results in an accuracy score of 96% and a roc auc score of 0.98 on the validation set.
-The most common images that are missed seems to be when the a window is smashed cleaned with little glass left or if there is too much added augmentation.
+The most common images that are missed seems to be when a window is smashed cleaned with little glass left or if there is too much added augmentation.

 ## Demo